Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Zeus v0.8.0 - Embedded LND Node, OLYMPUS, Zeus Pay & More.md

 ---
-{"dg-publish":true,"dg-path":"BitDevs/Resources/Notes/Zeus v0.8.0 - Embedded LND Node, OLYMPUS, Zeus Pay & More.md","permalink":"/bit-devs/resources/notes/zeus-v0-8-0-embedded-lnd-node-olympus-zeus-pay-and-more/","title":"Zeus v0.8.0 - Embedded LND Node, OLYMPUS, Zeus Pay & More","tags":["bitdevs","bitcoin","lightning"],"noteIcon":"3","created":"2023-12-16T18:47:53.557-10:00","updated":"2023-12-16T19:15:50.598-10:00"}
+{"dg-publish":true,"dg-path":"BitDevs/Resources/Notes/Zeus v0.8.0 - Embedded LND Node, OLYMPUS, Zeus Pay & More.md","permalink":"/bit-devs/resources/notes/zeus-v0-8-0-embedded-lnd-node-olympus-zeus-pay-and-more/","title":"Zeus v0.8.0 - Embedded LND Node, OLYMPUS, Zeus Pay & More","tags":["bitdevs","bitcoin","lightning"],"noteIcon":"3","created":"2023-12-16T18:47:53.557-10:00","updated":"2023-12-16T21:35:20.234-10:00"}
 ---

 # What is it?

-[ZEUS](https://zeusln.com/) (operated by [@evankaloudis)](https://twitter.com/evankaloudis)) announced the public release of v0.8.0 on the [Apple App Store](https://apps.apple.com/us/app/zeus-wallet/id1456038895?ref=blog.zeusln.com) and [Google Play](https://play.google.com/store/apps/details?id=app.zeusln.zeus&ref=blog.zeusln.com).
+[ZEUS](https://zeusln.com/) (operated by [@evankaloudis](https://twitter.com/evankaloudis)) announced the public release of v0.8.0 on the [Apple App Store](https://apps.apple.com/us/app/zeus-wallet/id1456038895?ref=blog.zeusln.com) and [Google Play](https://play.google.com/store/apps/details?id=app.zeusln.zeus&ref=blog.zeusln.com).
 ZEUS is one of several non-custodial Lightning wallets that leverages an [Lightning Service Provider](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f) (LSP) to abstract away most of the complexities of managing Lightning Network liquidity without sacrificing custody over the funds.

 # Why is it cool?

 > [!QUOTE] [New release: ZEUS v0.8.0](https://blog.zeusln.com/new-release-zeus-v0-8-0/)
-> ## Embedded node
+> **Embedded node**
 >
 > First and foremost, the new ZEUS features a new embedded LND node.
 This means that users no longer have to remotely connect to their own pre-configured lightning node back at home or in the cloud.
 Users simply hit 'Quick Start' on the intro screen and start syncing the blockchain in mere moments.
 >